-As a part of Constitution Day 2017, a distinguished panel of legal experts will discuss the cases on the docket for the Supreme Court’s October Term 2017.
-This includes President Trump’s travel ban; partisan gerrymandering; the limits on states’ ability to maintain voter rolls; mandatory employee arbitration; and religious objections to providing services for same-sex weddings.
-The panel will also examine how the court may rule now that it is back to nine justices.
+As a part of Constitution Day 2018, a distinguished panel of legal experts will discuss the cases on the docket for the Supreme Court’s October Term 2018.
+The panel will also examine the nomination of Judge Brett M. Kavanaugh and how the court may rule if he is confirmed.

 A continental breakfast will be served at 8:30 am.